nToklo/ntokloapi-python/docs/source/usage.rst

 ---------------

 This is the core of the system, the recommendations.
-This function will return to you a JSON object withe the recommended products for your user and a temporary token.
+This function will return to you a JSON object with the recommended products for your user and a temporary token.

 Example: